KoalaTea/skeletons/webserver-gencodeskeleton/readme.md

 createnv.sh will bootstrap create all the autogen code

+this is nice if you want to start without anything genned

 # packages I find useful if starting from scratch again to get versioning right
 entgo
 gqlgen